Ben Cullen-KerneyUNIVERSAL FUND MEMBER

 Ben's Story

 Ben joined Watsi on March 12th, 2013.
-Eighteen days ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ben's most recent donation supported Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.
+Two years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation supported Daniel, a six-year-old boy from Ethiopia, to fund corrective surgery for a birth condition.

 Impact